The first British murder case to be solved using fingerprints took place in Detpford, south London, on March 27, 1905.

 Called before the coroner for the inquest they laughed when the jury returned a verdict of 'wilful murder.'
 According to journalists, they spent the hearing whistling and stamping their feet on the floor 'as though they were in the gallery of some cheap place of amusement.'

-The vital evidence was to be the mark of a left thumb left in sweat on the cash box.
+The vital evidence was to be the greasy mark of a left thumb on the cash box.
 Scotland Yard's fingerprint branch, which had been set up in 1901, matched it to Alfred Stratton.

 On May 5 the Stratton brothers went on trial at the Old Bailey.
 Also on trial was the science of fingerprinting.